When adding a new IPv4 range in a vnet, it should be checked the IP spaces do not collide

 when a new IPv4 range is added to a subnet, it's not checked the IPs in the range are not already in the vnet (nor in other vnet) so you don't end up with repeated IPs.

 How to reproduce: * Create a vnet and add an IPv4 range starting in 10.0.0.1 * Add to the same vNET a new range starting in 10.0.0.1

-#1 Updated by Ruben S. Montero about 3 years ago
+#1 Updated by Ruben S. Montero over 3 years ago

 - Tracker changed from Bug to Request

 - Category set to Sunstone

 This is done on purpose.
 The idea is that you can have multiple AR's in the same VNET, this would be similar to a supernet.
 Now each AR may have even different VLAN_ID, so collisions in that case is not a problem.